What Really Matters is Content Reception

 Warning: Try to stay as focused as possible here.
 Don’t try to focus on those “efficiencies” so much that you spread your focus too thin for anyone to understand the link.

-Step 3: Make Sure You Solve The Problem or Provide Them The Opportunity
+Step 3: Make Sure You Solve the Problem or Provide Them With the Opportunity

 Your number 1 priority is to be USEFUL!